optio50/Victron_Modbus_TCP/README.md

 You likely dont have the 3 temperature sensors included.
 Remove them or comment them out.

-This file is based on a system that has victron equipment.
+This file is based on a system that has victron equipment in an ESS system.
 Multiplus, Solar charger, BMV

 ![alt text](https://github.com/optio50/Victron_Modbus_TCP/blob/main/Modbus_2022-01-18_22-58-24.png?raw=true)